 A virtual campus tour is your secret weapon for marketing to prospective students, especially for out-of-state or international students.
 Between March 13 and April 13, nearly 1.4 million people viewed a virtual campus tour produced by YouVisit, a virtual tour company.
 High school seniors are taking these tours at a rate 228% higher than they were a year ago1.

 Highlighting amenities and facilities on college campuses so that students can see themselves living on campus is also key.
-Virtual walkthroughs should showcase the student union, the bookstore, dining options, and even intelligent lockers for student use.
-Lockers provide a contactless distribution method for key documents, campus passes, books, and of course mail.
+Virtual walkthroughs should showcase the student union, the bookstore, dining options, and even parcel locker solutions available or intelligent lockers for student use.
+An electronic locker solution can provide a contactless method for shipping to college dorms or distributing key documents, campus passes, books, and campus mail.
 Accessible 24/7, students no longer need to wait in long lines to pick up packages from the mailroom creating a better student experience.
 This is especially important as student consumer trends indicate a shift to almost entirely online purchasing.

 An investment in a tour today pays off in the future, too, even as some semblance of normal returns.
 College marketers note that the virtual tours marketing strategy also works to introduce family members to the school, thereby gaining buy-in for the school choice.

 With over 5,300 colleges and universities in the United States, it’s critical to be easily found on the web by students.
 A recent study reports that 73% of marketing leaders are increasing their marketing efforts and are reallocating their efforts towards digital marketing2.
 Of those, 28% indicated they would add more online advertising, 18% would invest in more content marketing, 15% would pursue more organic growth, and 12% are looking to enhance their social media marketing strategy.
 Pay-per-click, search engine optimization, and retargeted ads are all available tools at a college marketer’s disposal.